kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 ### Implement security

-First we have to enable the security using the `@DeclareRoles` annotation on the main application class of the REST
+First, we have to enable the security using the `@DeclareRoles` annotation on the main application class of the REST
 service:

 ```java